2007–08 Pakistan Premier League

-The 2007–08 season is the 53rd season of Pakistan domestic football and the 4th season of the Pakistan Premier League and was held from November 1, 2007 to February 6, 2008 under the auspices of Pakistan Football Federation.
+The 2007–08 season was the 53rd season of Pakistan domestic football and the 4th season of the Pakistan Premier League.
+It was held from November 1, 2007 to February 6, 2008, under the auspices of Pakistan Football Federation.

 Changes

-Recently, the Pakistan Football Federation made changes to the league.
-It was announced that the league has been increased to a total of 14 teams with Habib Bank Limited, which was relegated after a winning 2 and drawing 6 out of 20 games in previous season, has also been given permission to field its team.
-Similarly, Pakistan Airlines, which had withdrawn its entry from the last year edition at the eleventh hour, will also feature in the coming event.
+The Pakistan Football Federation had recently made changes to the league.
+It was announced that the league strength had been increased to a total of 14 teams with Habib Bank Limited, which was relegated after winning 2 and drawing 6 out of their 20 games the previous season, had been granted permission to field its team.
+Similarly, Pakistan Airlines, which had withdrawn its entry from the last year's edition at the eleventh hour, were also to feature in the coming event.

 Format

-A total of 182 matches will be played at different venues in Islamabad, Lahore, Karachi, Rawalpindi, Chaman, and Faisalabad.
-Peshawar, which was also under consideration to host few matches, has been left out of the venues’ list due to financial constraints.
-In Karachi, 65 matches would be held, Lahore and Islamabad have got 39 matches each, while Rawalpindi, Chaman and Faisalabad will host 13 matches each.

 The winners will represent Pakistan at the 2008 AFC President's Cup.
 The bottom two teams will be relegated to the Pakistan Football Federation League and two teams (winners and runners-up) from Pakistan Football Federation League will be promoted for the 2008-09 edition..

 The matches will be held at 13:00 PST and 15:00 PST respectively on home and away basis.

 This season the winning prize will be Rs.
 500,000, the runners-up team will receive Rs 300,000 while the third position holder will receive Rs 100,000.
 All matches are likely to be supervised by neutral referees.

+Venues

+The 2007–08 Pakistan Premier League was staged across designated hubs rather than strict home stadia: Karachi (Peoples Sports Complex, Korangi Baloch Stadium, KPT Stadium, CDGK Stadium), Lahore (Railway Stadium, Punjab University Old Campus), Rawalpindi (Army Stadium, KRL Stadium), Islamabad (Naval Sports Complex, Jinnah Stadium), and Chaman (Government High School).
+Peshawar, which was also under consideration to host few matches, has been left out of the venues’ list due to financial constraints.